minwukim/minwukim.github.io/_pages/about.md

 ------
 - Klein Blue
 - IU
-- Tottenham Hotspurs (trophy drought who?)
+- Tottenham Hotspurs (Spursy who?)
 - Tyler, the Creator
 - Hermann Hesse
 - Bitcoin
-- Kettle Chips

 To know more about my taste, you are welcomed to visit my <a href="https://minwukim.net" target="_blank">personal website</a>
  *(Korean alert though)*